sivadotblog/sivadotblog/content/post/the-power-of-why-how-to-think-like-a-kid.md

 ---
 title: "The Power of WHY – How to think like a Kid"
-description: "Here’s a step-by-step guide, filled with a healthy dose of sarcasm and a pinch of merciless humor"
+description: "Delve into the 'Five Whys' technique, a simple yet powerful approach to problem-solving that encourages thinking with the curiosity and simplicity of a child."
-summary: "You can use blog posts for announcing product updates and features."
+summary: "Explore the 'Five Whys' method to uncover the root cause of problems by embracing a child-like curiosity, a technique that fosters deep understanding and innovative solutions."
-date: 2023-09-07T16:27:22+02:00
+date: 2019-12-15T10:00:00+02:00
-lastmod: 2023-09-07T16:27:22+02:00
+lastmod: 2019-12-20T10:00:00+02:00
 draft: false
 weight: 50
 categories: ["reflections"]